What’s the usual advice for reactivating past customers?

 The most common issues in this category:

 Your health club’s equipment is frequently out of service.
 Your facility is tired, dirty and/or disorganized.
 Gum is stuck in the cupholders.
 The toilets are frequently stopped-up.
 Your billing is inaccurate or late.
+Your trainers or instructors aren’t good at adapting to individual client concerns.

 Examples of how to respond: